ifgarces/IIS_servicios_base/docs/api/RVM.md

     - [5.2.
 Example request](#52-example-request)
     - [5.3.
 Expected response](#53-expected-response)

-## 1. GET: check vehicle annotations
+## 1. GET: Check Vehicle Anotations

 `api/vehicles/licensePlates`: for checking whether a vehicle has an annotation in "pending" status.

+**Plate Format**: The format of the plates is composed of three characters, a hyphen and three numbers as can be seen in the following example. `patente: "EAM-900"`

 ### 1.1.
 Request body format